maheshmeenabalot/intelligent-task-manager/README.md

 Check out the live demo: [Intelligent Task Manager](https://intelligent-task-manager.netlify.app/)

 You can register as a user and explore the site and all its features.
-The backend is live at: [Backend API](https://intelligent-task-manager-2.onrender.com)
+The backend is live at [Backend API](https://intelligent-task-manager-2.onrender.com)

 ## Frontend (React)